tim-ck/VersionCompare/readme.md

 # VersionCompare
 ## About
 I accidentally reformat a file (10k+ lines of code) from existing project.
-I edit existing code and commit it but only realizing my mistake. git thought I edit every line of it. now it is too late and ctrl + z no longer work.
-I need to find out the real changes I modified to the file.
+I edit existing code and tried to stage changes only to realize my mistake. git highlight every single line of the file like I edit every line of it (OOPS!). it is too late now and ctrl + z no longer work.
+I need to find out the real changes I made to the file so i can commit properly.
 So I create this little tools help me compare two files and highlight the real different.

 ## Overview